skandrigi/hacktx24/README.md

 # Merge 🍒

-Mergr is an interactive, command line interface application designed to simplify Git merge conflict resolution.
+Merge is an interactive, command line interface application designed to simplify Git merge conflict resolution.
 It provides a visual interface for navigating through conflicting files and offers several options for handling conflicts: accepting the current version, incoming changes, or both.

-Mergr integrates conflict detection, resolution, and staged merging into a unified and easy-to-use experience.
+Merge integrates conflict detection, resolution, and staged merging into a unified and easy-to-use experience.
 This changes the developer experience for beginners who often struggle with understanding merge conflicts.

 ---